acamica/ts-dynamic-type-checker/README.md

 });
 ```

 In this example, TypeScript can not prevent errors if the read JSON doesn't have an expected property.
-These are the cases, this library was created for.
+These are some cases this library was created for.

 ## Features

-- Inferes typings.
+- Infers typings.
 - Very lightweight (under 4kb without minifying).
 - Expressive errors.
-- Works clientside and serverside.
+- Works both client and server-side.

 ## Installation